DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Return order.md

 Inbound files have the following three steps:
 1. **Import** - Imported file can be viewed in **EDI > Files > Inbound files**.
 2. **Import to staging** - Imported file is processed to staging record/s.
 The staging record/s can be viewed at **EDI > Documents > 3PL documents > Stock transfer receipt > Return order**.
 3. **Staging to target** - The staging record/s is processed to target.
-If the EDI shipment receipt is succefully processed the D365 arrival journal will be posted for the return order.
-And if the document setting **Auto post receipt** is set to _Yes_, the purchase order's product receipt will also be posted.
+If the EDI shipment receipt is succefully processed the D365 arrival journal will be created for the return order.
+And if the document setting **Post delivery note** is set to _Yes_, the return order's delivery note will also be posted.

 ### Create document
 ![alt text](../../CORE/Image/Create_Document.png "Create document")